-This article was last updated Sep 03, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 03, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Overall, you’ll be pleased with many of the changes, but there are some that won’t be so welcome.

 While the miles per $1 spent on United-related spending remains the same, the new card offers more miles per $1 spent in the all-important dining and hotel categories.
 There’s also a new in-flight discount, a credit for trusted traveler program fees and new travel and purchase perks.
 However, you may not like that the new card cut the perk of earning bonus miles that help with elite status.